dostulataa/software-map-visualizer/README.md

 ```
 localhost:8080
 ```
 When you click a node its name and attributes are displayed.

-To change the attribute by which the nodes are scaled you can change the global value 'attribute' in src/index.ts.
+A new treemap can then be loaded by clicking on the metric to be used.

-In this file you can also change the 'svg_width' and 'svg_height' to change the size of the visualization canvas.
+In src/index.ts you can change the 'svg_width' and 'svg_height' to change the size of the visualization canvas.